-After an extensive research spanning several months and communicating with our clients who landed their dream jobs, we came up with a list of the best sites which can help streamline your job search and get you faster results.
+After extensive research spanning several months and communicating with our clients who landed their dream jobs, we came up with a list of the best sites which can help streamline your job search and get you faster results.

 Parameters for selecting the best Job Search Sites

-Plainly speaking, our primary goal was to make sure that the sites we have selected should land more interviews for the everyone.
+Plainly speaking, our primary goal was to make sure that the sites we have selected should land more interviews for everyone.

 While there's no way to be sure if your dream employer is posting vacancies on a specific online job portal, we are very sure that you can land the best interviews from the employers who have partnered with the site.

 Additionally, the sites that we are recommending below cover all major employers, so your worries around reaching out to an important employer are all gone.